a-scie/jump/README.md

 interpreted files it extracts (say `.py` files).
 As such, a `scie-jump` is the launcher stub for a self-contained interpreted executable.
 It extracts the needed files into a base directory that is traditionally located at `~/.nce`.
-This is where the self-contained interpreted executable is transformed by the scie-jump into a non-compact executable.
+This is where the self-contained interpreted executable is transformed by the `scie-jump` into a non-compact executable.

 ## Format

 The format was driven by the properties of executable binaries and zip files as discussed above with a few design goals guiding the rest:

-1. I wanted to be able to assemble a scie with just a scie-jump binary, `curl`, `vi` and `cat` or similar foundational / ever-present command line tools.
+1. I wanted to be able to assemble a scie with just a `scie-jump` binary, `curl`, `vi` and `cat` or similar foundational / ever-present command line tools.
 2. I wanted an assembled scie to be easily inspected, again using standard tools.

-An unstated constraint here so far is that the scie-jump needs to be able to quickly and unambiguously find the 1st byte of the lift manifest so that it can read it.
+An unstated constraint here so far is that the `scie-jump` binary needs to be able to quickly and unambiguously find the 1st byte of the lift manifest so that it can read it.

 This all leads to the only real choice made, which is that the last file in a scie is always a zip.